-Edenfield Dental Care is in Rochdale and provides NHS and private dental care and treatment for adults and children.
+Streatham Dental Centre is in The London Borough of Lambeth and provides NHS and private dental care and treatment for adults and children.

 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice.
+Car parking spaces, including dedicated parking for disabled people, are available at the practice.
+The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 4 dentists, 1 qualified dental nurse, 5 trainee dental nurses, 1 treatment coordinator, 1 practice manager and 1 remote compliance manager.
-The practice has 3 treatment rooms.
+The dental team includes 10 dentists, 1 foundation training dentist, 3 dental nurses, 4 trainee dental nurses, 2 dental hygienists, 1 practice manager and 4 receptionists.
+The practice has 7 treatment rooms.

-During the inspection we spoke with 2 dentists, 1 dental nurse, the compliance manager and the practice manager.
+During the inspection we spoke with the principal dentist, 2 associate dentists, 2 dental nurses, 1 dental hygienist, 2 receptionists and the practice manager.
 We looked at practice policies, procedures and other records to assess how the service is managed.